rizayeva/coronaClassification/README.md

 https://rizayeva.users.earthengine.app/view/step1

+Use the code in Step2 to calculate second-order texture metrics from Corona imagery.

+Use the code in Step3 to merge the separate exported texture layers into one for each of the chosen second-order texture metrics.

+Use the code in Step4 to run ten fold object-based classification of Corona data with incorporation of DEM.

 To visualize the results of classification and the accuracy assessments for each  method, please use the following the link: